-12. Temperature Gauge
+13. Temperature Gauge

 The temperature gauge indicates engine coolant temperature.
-Any reading within the normal range (less that the red zone) indicates that the cooling system is operating satisfactorily.
-The gauge needle will likely indicate a higher temperature when driving in hot weather, up mountain grades, in heavy traffic.
-If the needle rises into the red zone, stop the vehicle, shift into N (Neutral), and increase the engine idle speed for 2 to 3 minutes.
+Any reading within the normal range indicates that the cooling system is operating satisfactorily.
+The gauge needle will likely indicate a higher temperature when driving in hot weather, up mountain grades, in heavy traffic, or when towing a trailer.
+If the needle rises to the "H" mark, stop the vehicle, shift into N (Neutral), and increase the engine idle speed for 2 to 3 minutes.
 If the temperature reading does not return to normal, shut your engine OFF and allow it to cool.
 Seek authorized service immediately.
 See Cooling System information in the section on "Maintaining Your Vehicle."